haleykwok/Website_Hugo_Academic/content/project/librarymanagementsystem/index.md

 external_link: ''

 image:
-  caption: The diagram of meta-RL learning process
+  caption: The interface of the Library Management System
   focal_point: Smart

 # links: